jnozzi/cocoadev.com/markdown/NSCoder.md

 ----
 Over time you classes may change.
 The correct way to deal with this is with class versioning.
-If you want them to be able to gracefully initFromCoder: from  an archive of an older version of your class you may want to look at General/VersioningUsingCoder
+If you want them to be able to gracefully initFromCoder: from  an archive of an older version of your class you may want to look at VersioningUsingCoder

 ----

 My first go at being useful here!
-General/DiggoryLaycock.  p.s. if it's poorly written or inaccurate make it better!
+DiggoryLaycock.  p.s. if it's poorly written or inaccurate make it better!

 p.p.s.
-Hillegass's book covers this subject much more elegantly than I can! (see "Cocoa Programming for Mac OS X" in General/CocoaBooks)
+Hillegass's book covers this subject much more elegantly than I can! (see "Cocoa Programming for Mac OS X" in CocoaBooks)

 ----

 Hey, do you need to retain the value returned by -decodeObject (Non keyed)?
 This is how I have it currently:

-    - (id)initWithCoder:(General/NSCoder *)coder
+    - (id)initWithCoder:(NSCoder *)coder
 {
     if ((self = [super init]) != nil)
 	{
-		nc = General/[NSNotificationCenter defaultCenter];
+		nc = [NSNotificationCenter defaultCenter];

 		if ([coder allowsKeyedCoding])
 		{
-			subView = General/coder decodeObjectForKey:[[TRSubviewKey] retain];
+			subView = coder decodeObjectForKey:[[TRSubviewKey] retain];
 		}
 		else
 		{